yezyilomo/state-pool/README.md

 const [name, dispatch] = useGlobalReducer(myReducer, userName);
 ```
-**FYI:** `useGlobal` hook is made from `useGlobalReducer` hook.
+**FYI:** `useGlobal` hook is derived from `useGlobalReducer` hook.

 ## Categorization of API for managing global state
-The API for managing global state is divided into two parts(Non key based and key based), Key based API is made by using Non key based API, so Non key based is the low level API.
-We encourage using high level API(key based API) but if you like nothing stops you from using lower level API(Non key based API), infact it's as simple as the key based API.
+The API for managing global state is divided into two parts(Key based API and Non key based API), Key based API is derived from Non key based API, so Non key based is the low level API.
+We encourage using high level API(key based API) but if you like nothing stops you from using low level API(Non key based API), infact it's as simple as the key based API.
 Below is a table showing how these two APIs corresponds.

 | Non Key Based API           | Key Based API |
 | ----------------------------|:-------------:|